ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ## Maven

-You can use M2Doc in your maven project with the following repository and dependency:
+You can use M2Doc in your maven project with the following repositories and dependency:

 {% highlight XML %}
 <repositories>